KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

     #include <string.h>
 {% endhighlight %}

 <a href="http://www.cplusplus.com/" target="_blank"> C++.com</a> (2017) describes them accordingly.
-The first header is <a href="http://www.cplusplus.com/reference/cstio/" target="_blank">stdio</a>, it is used to perform input/output operations using the standard input, output and error streams.
-The next header <a href="http://www.cplusplus.com/reference/csstdlib/" target="_blank">stdlib</a>, it hosts several general purpose functions such as string conversions (atoi), dynamic memory management and integer arithmetics.
-Lastly, the <a href="http://www.cplusplus.com/reference/cstring" target="_blank">string</a> header is imported for it's string manipulation functions.
+The <a href="http://www.cplusplus.com/reference/cstio/" target="_blank">stdio</a> header, it is imported to use its predefined functions to perform input/output operations using the standard input, output and error streams.
+The <a href="http://www.cplusplus.com/reference/csstdlib/" target="_blank">stdlib</a> header hosts several general purpose functions such as string conversions (atoi), dynamic memory management and integer arithmetics.
+The <a href="http://www.cplusplus.com/reference/cstring" target="_blank">string</a> header is imported for it's string manipulation functions.